thedeemling/hass-energa-my-meter/README.md

 Energa My Meter (https://mojlicznik.energa-operator.pl/) website.

 This component **uses webscraping** method - this means that it can break with any change Energa does with its website.
-It is done this way because Energa does NOT have API that allows to gather any data.
+It is done this way because Energa does NOT have a proper REST API that allows to gather any data.

 ## Energa My Meter integration issues

 It is worth mentioning that this integration has **no way of forcing update on the data presented by Energa**.
 This means that we can only get information about the recent usage as often as Energa updates it itself on the website.
 For each meter this means different refresh intervals - it can be once a day or even slower.

+However, we are supporting statistics for the past, as Energa does support showing the usage with a 1-hour resolution for the specific day.

 ## Installation